selfdefined/web-app/11ty/definitions/digital-blackface.md

 ## Issues

- This type of action is another in a long history of dehumanizing black individuals into exaggerated versions of themselves, especially black women.
+Digital Blackface is one of many ways of dehumanising Black individuals into exaggerated versions of themselves, especially Black women.
 Rarely are Black characters given subtle feelings, emotion or actions.
+Additionally, power comes into it as a non-Black person is using a Black person as a mask (hence where the minstrelsy comes in).

+Digital Blackface is also an issue of representation and culture appropriation: memes and gifs are often used in spaces where no real Black people are present, which presents them as a prop to be used in all-white spaces.
+Black culture is stolen from Black people and commodified by non-Black people.

 ## Examples